Regional Trestles Renewal, Trails Widening and Lighting Project

 2026-2028

-The Capital Regional District (CRD) is upgrading popular sections of the Galloping Goose and Lochside Regional Trails by renewing aging trestles, widening stretches of trail to a separated bicycle and pedestrian pathway, and adding energy efficient lighting to improve safety, accessibility, and comfort for all users.
-The project will widen up to 4 kilometres of the Galloping Goose Regional Trail between Selkirk Trestle and Grange Road (adjacent to McKenzie Avenue), and widen 2 kilometres of the Lochside Regional Trail between the Switch Bridge and McKenzie Avenue and Borden Street.
+The Capital Regional District (CRD) is upgrading popular sections of the Galloping Goose and Lochside Regional Trails to improve safety, accessibility and comfort for people walking, wheeling and cycling.
+The project includes renewal of the Selkirk, Brett and Swan Lake trestles, widening up to 4 kilometres of the Galloping Goose Trail between Selkirk Trestle and Grange Road and 2 kilometres of the Lochside Trail between Culduthel Road and McKenzie Avenue and Borden Street, and adding energy efficient lighting.
+Widened sections will feature dedicated spaces for walking and wheeling and a separate two direction cycling pathway.
+Read more about Regional Trail investments and their impacts.

-These multi use trails currently see about 3.8 million visits per year and are a vital part of everyday active transportation as people travel throughout the region.
+CRD regional trails recorded 4.4 million visits in 2025 and are a vital part of everyday active transportation.
 Approximately 80 percent of trail users are cyclists and 20 percent are pedestrians.

 Project Timeline